Jiaxin-Xu/POINT2/README.md

 # POINT2
 ## POINT2 Database -- POlymer INformatics Training and Testing Database based on PI1M

-## NOTE: more info regarding data&model availability will be available upon formal publication
+## IMPORTANT NOTE: more info regarding data&model availability will be available upon formal publication

 ### 1. Data
 Data source of PI1M is from: